-There is a hiking trail (not well-known or publicized) from Eski Datca to Knidos that passes through several villages along the peninsula.
-Not sure how many miles that is but imagine it’s a several day hike.
-It sounds like fun but probably isn’t a good idea to do on your own.
+There’s a hiking trail (not well-known or publicized) from Eski Datça to Knidos that passes several villages along the peninsula.
+The trail is about 60 miles long, so it’s a several day hike.
+It sounds like fun, but probably isn’t a good idea to do on your own.